πTime moves differently in the Aegean.

 πI was looking forward to experiencing Mykonos in the off-season - to explore its culture and scenery, and to connect with locals going about their day-to-day lives without the swell of summer tourists.✅

-π[You can explore more travel blogs from the Avantiqa 360 TravelWise series, or discover other blogs on food, business, communication and lifestyle at Avantiqa 360.]
+π[Explore more travel blogs in our TravelWise series, or discover other blogs on business, communication, food and lifestyle at Avantiqa 360.]

 πͺThe Windmills of